-${\rm SILK}^4$ (Semantic Inferencing for Large Knowlege) is a new knowledge representation (KR) system that includes a language, reasoner, user interface, and interchange capabilities.
-It is a highly ambitious effort by Vulcan Inc., which also develops Semantic MediaWiki+5 and venture invests in semantic technology.
-SILK addresses fundamental KR requirements for scaling the Semantic Web to widely-authored Very Large Knowledge Bases (VLKBs) in business and science that answer questions, proactively supply info, and reason powerfully.
-SILK is part of Vulcan's Project Halo6.
+SILK1 (Semantic Inferencing for Large Knowledge) is a new knowledge representation (KR) system that includes a language, reasoner, user interface, and interchange capabilities.
+It is an ambitious effort by Vulcan Inc., which also develops Semantic MediaWiki+2 and venture invests in semantic technology.
+SILK addresses fundamental requirements for scaling the Semantic Web to Very Large Knowledge Bases (VLKBs) in business and science that answer questions, proactively supply info, and reason powerfully.

-SILK radically extends the KR power of W3C OWL 2 RL, SPARQL, and RIF - and of SQL and production rules.
+SILK radically extends the KR power of W3C OWL 2 RL, SPARQL, and RIF-BLD $^3$ -and of SQL and production rules.
 It includes:

-- Defaults and robust conflict handling to cope with knowledge quality and context; - Higher-order and flexible meta-reasoning to elevate meta-data to metaknowledge; and
+- Defaults and robust conflict handling to cope with knowledge quality and context; - Higher-order and flexible meta-reasoning to elevate meta-data to meta-knowledge; and